NashTech-Labs/EC2_nstance_Deployment_with_Terraform_and_AWS_CloudFormation/README.md

 1. Clone this repository to your local machine.
 2. Run `terraform init` to initialize the Terraform configuration.
-3. Run `terraform apply` to apply the changes and install ArgoCD.
+3. Run `terraform apply` to apply the changes.
-4. After the installation completes, access ArgoCD using the provided NodePort or LoadBalancer IP.

 ## Configuration

-This Terraform configuration creates the following Kubernetes resources:

 - Provider Configuration: Update the provider.tf file to specify your desired AWS region
 - EC2 Instance Configuration: Modify the cloudformation.tf file to customize the EC2 instance's specifications according to your requirements..